What type of content do you primarily create?

 Pay attention to when these metrics peak—your golden hour (or hours) for posting.

-The best times to post on each social media platform in 2024
+Best posting times for each social media platform

-As we dive into the nitty-gritty of each platform, remember to use these insights as a starting point, then fine-tune them based on your analytics.
+As we dive into the nitty-gritty of each platform, remember to use these insights as a starting point for determining the best time to post on social media in 2024, then fine-tune them based on your analytics and industry-specific patterns.

 These are the best times to post on Facebook: